elwin013/docker-not-only-for-java-developers-examples/README.md

 As a result the final image contains only the app (shaded, uber jar).

-To build:
+To build with Oracle OpenJDK:
+1. `docker build -f src/main/docker/oracle-openjdk/Dockerfile-dependency -t todoapp-multistage2 .`

+To build with Eclipse Temurin:
-1. `docker build -f src/main/docker/Dockerfile-dependency -t todoapp-multistage2 .`
+1. `docker build -f src/main/docker/eclipse-temurin/Dockerfile-dependency -t todoapp-multistage2 .`

 To run:
 1. `docker run -it --rm -p 7070:7070 todoapp-multistage2:latest`